Hotels and Fruit

 A waffle maker indicates that a hotel is targeting families with young children.
 Kids love to make their own waffles.
 They especially enjoy flipping the waffle machine when it beeps.
 Crowds of children will gather around the waffle machine and all get very excited when it beeps.

 These hotels have pitchers of milk and orange juice.
 Sugary cereals are corralled in bulk dispensers.
 The pastries are not wrapped; this would encourage people to stuff them in pockets and purses.
-Cream Cheese or Jelly fillings also server to make sure the pastries are eaten on premises.
+Cream Cheese or Jelly fillings help ensure that the pastries are eaten on premises.
 No containers are provided so only the most seasoned veteran travelers will remember to arm themselves with zip-lock baggies before venturing downstairs.

 There is a selection of bread and bagels in a lucite container and tongs are provided.
 The kids don’t bother with the tongs.
 The parents give the child the obligatory scolding to save face with the other parents but, the truth is, they’re too tired to give a shit.
 They’ve been up all night with 4 to 6 people crammed in a room with two queen sized beds and a hard couch.
 They are off to a local attraction where cheeseburgers cost twenty dollars each.